 Russell’s Fireside Dining Room

-This restaurant was named for legendary Montana artist Charlie Russel.
+This restaurant was named after legendary Montana artist Charlie Russel.
 The restaurant offers a comfortable environment to enjoy a meal while gazing out at Lake McDonald.

 The restaurant is decorated with hunting trophies and Western Red Cedar beams.
 Creating a hunting lodge atmosphere including a fireplace.